 "Fantastic experience, which is why I return again and again.
 Patient care is taken extremely seriously."

 Rai Cottare Gangtok Sikkim.

-"The service was extremely quick and the doctor well informed.
+"The Thyroid Ablation Service was extremely quick and the doctor well informed.
 She was able to resolve the problem of my having left my medication at home when I travelled."

 Dr Arun Gupta did his Masters in Radio Diagnosis from Ganesh Shanker Vidyarthi Medical (GSVM) College, Kanpur in 2002.
 He pursued super-specialization training during his Senior Residency (SR) in Interventional Radiology from Sanjay Gandhi Post Graduate Institute (SGPGI), Lucknow till 2005.

 Expert in Interventional Radiological procedure specially GI and Body interventions like GI bleed embolisation,PTBD stenting, Hepatic and IVC stenting in Budd chairi syndrome, Bronchial artery embolisation, Uterine artery embolisation for fibroids and PPH, pre-surgical embolisation,TIPSS, BRTO and other vascular interventions.
 Also expertise in Radiofrequency ablation(RFA) for various malignancies.